 - Wait for 8-10 days before introducing”any” new food to the baby.
 This means start with one food, give for 8-10 days observe the baby’s digestion and then start with new food after this.

 - As and when the baby grows and the activity increases change the consistency of the food from watery to thick soupy, then mashed and then solid boiled vegetable consistency.

 - Exclusive MOTHER’S MILK for the first 18 to 24 months.

 - COW’S MILK – The cow must be desi local variety fed on healthy grass, left for free grazing and exposed to sunshine.
 If not possible to find such cow, skip giving this as the packet milk you get nowadays have dangerous adulteration and is far from healthy.
 These packet milk is the leading cause of lactose intolerance in children.
 Avoid this step of healthy desi cow is not available near you.

-- RICE WATER – Start with traditional white rice water (no brown rice please, check the link to know about traditional rice at our green hands community project).
+- RICE WATER – Start with traditional white rice water (no brown rice please).
 Boil few spoons of rice with more water and add very little amount of pink rock salt/ Himalayan rock salt.
 (No white salt as it has a lot of sodium content) Check this video to understand why white salt is dangerous.

 - Organic Native MOONG DAL WATER – After digestion of rice water, start with moong dal water.
 Try and ensure the moong dal is naturally grown without pesticides.

 - VEGETABLE WATER AND FRUIT JUICE – After the introduction of moong dal, start slowly with boiled veggie water with a pinch of pink rock salt or a spoon of fresh (non sour) fruit juice.

 - One can add Ayurvedic ghee or homemade desi cow ghee (a drop) to rice water or dal water as well.